 When you lay the auger on its side, the gas cap is accessible which makes fueling easy.
 Stihl emphasizes the BT 131’s large, 24-ounce fuel tank for long run time and efficiency.
 Having to stop less often to refuel helps me get the job done that much faster.

-One thing I really like on startup is that I can set the brake so that the bit doesn’t turn when I fire up the auger.
+One thing I really like about startup is that I can set the brake so that the bit doesn’t turn when I fire up the auger.
 It’s a little thing that lets me set the bit accurately.

 The hip pad isn’t anything fancy, but it stands out when I’m augering larger and deeper holes.
 The pressure and heat buildup against your leg/hip are a lot less pleasant on other models.
 Since I can intentionally put my hip into it, I have better control over the Stihl BT 131.